cooljeanius/A_New_Order/readme.txt

   live amongst the Wesnothians, it changes, but they still think about themselves as warriors (similar to how the English may think themselves to be cool, reserved people, despite the fact that most of them probably aren't.
-  Or how Poles think that archetypical Pole is romantic blue-eyed blonde knight :-D ).
+  Or how Poles think that archetypical Pole is a romantic blue-eyed blonde knight :-D ).
 * Akladians initially had nomadic way of life.
 They had no settlements lasting more than one season.
 While at time of ANO they have their villages and